DaaanielTV/online-game-frontend/Readme.md

-# Browser Game Portal
+# Stranded Horizons

-A collection of browser-based games built with vanilla JavaScript, HTML5 Canvas, and CSS.
+A browser-based game built with vanilla JavaScript, HTML5 Canvas, and CSS.

 ## Features